Henry Miller in Paris

 Henry Miller by Brassaï (photographer)

-Brassaï, photographer was one of Henry Miller’s closest friends and one of his biographer
+Brassaï, the famous photographer, was one of Henry Miller’s closest friends and one of his biographers.

 Henry Miller and Anaïs Nin